marketing environment, new products, start-ups, strategy, product life cycle

-This mini case study profiles the successful launch of Winkiwoo, a new division of a photo printing firm, which has successfully tapped into the new internet and digital world, with an innovated Facebook related photo product.
+This mini case study profiles the successful launch of a new photo printing firm, which has successfully tapped into the new internet and digital world, with an innovated Facebook related photo product.

-A company from regional Australia (called Winkiwoo) has experienced tremendous success with their innovative Facebook photo books product.
-Surprisingly, the new-to-the-world product, which was only launched five months ago, has already reached 80,000 in sales to customers in over 80 countries.
+This new has experienced tremendous success with their innovative Facebook photo books product.
+Due to its innovative nature, this new-to-the-world product, has already exceeded 100,000 in unit sales to customers in over 100 countries.

-The firm saw an unmet market need and developed a new-to-the-world product solution.
-According to the general manager of its innovation division, Brendon Watson, “with digital photos, more photos are being taken than ever but (in ratio) less photos are being printed than ever … until now there wasn’t a way to take your memories from Facebook and put them in a nicely presented photo product.
+“with digital photos, more photos are being taken than ever but (in ratio) less photos are being printed than ever… until now there wasn’t a way to take your memories from Facebook and put them in a nicely presented photo product.
 It allows the customer to create and physically touch their memories rather than just having them sitting on the Facebook servers forever.”

-The product would have great appeal to regular Facebook users and in the gift market.
+The product has great appeal to both regular Facebook users and for the gift market.

 - This is an example of a firm finding an opportunity in a changing environment.
 Do you think that most established firms look at environmental change as an opportunity or a threat?